DesjardinsPublicRepos/Thorium/README.txt

-THORIUM - a free, open-source video to audio converter
+some vid to audio converter

-The program itself is working properly, but there will be some UI improvements in the future.
-Also the program has a few little issues that i will resolve later.

-Installer in "\Thorium\publish".
-It will aditionally install dependencies for the .net 4.7.2 Framework if not present.

-You can ignore the "\.vs" folder.
-It also may be hidden.

-SPECS -------------------------------------------------------------------------------------------------based on an Intel i7-6700
+specs based on Intel i7-6700 non-k

-Converting Files:
+Converting Files

     converting speed - higher is better                          file size - lower is better